There’s a growing body of research all about the benefits of sharing your bed with a partner.

 Don’t worry men – you will sleep just as well, too.
 Post-sex, oxytocin is released and it makes everyone feel super sleepy.

-The Department of Anatomy and Neurobiology, Morehouse School of Medicine, Atlanta, Georgia has shared similar findings, with sex positively influencing the sleep-wake cycle.
+The Department of Anatomy and Neurobiology at Morehouse School of Medicine in Georgia has shared similar findings, with sex positively influencing the sleep-wake cycle.

 They stimulate the release of a cocktail of chemicals that can help you on your way to a great night’s sleep.